Ese Brume: 2021

 She broke the African Record in the long jump set by Chioma Ajunwa.

 At the 2020 Summer Olympics, she won a bronze medal in the long jump event.
 Her medal was Nigeria's only medal in Athletics at the event and the first Athletics medal at the Olympics since 2008.

 2022

 At the 2022 World Athletics Indoor Championships, she won a silver medal in the long jump event, Nigeria's only medal in the competition.
 She also won another silver medal at the 2022 World Athletics Championships, becoming the first African to win two Long Jump medals at the World Athletics Championships At the 2022 Commonwealth Games, she won gold at the women long jump event and also broke the game record in the event with her 7.00m jump.
 She holds the new game record after breaking the record of Australia's Bronwyn Thompson, who previously held the record with her 6.97m jump.

 Personal life

 In 2021, her younger brother Godson Okeoghene Brume broke the African u-18 100-meter record with 10.13 s.

-She is close friends with fellow Nigerian athlete Tobi Amusan.